 Related project: A629 Halifax Town Centre (Phase 2)

-Designs for the area between Halifax rail station and The Piece Hall, known as the ‘Eastern Gateway’, have been redeveloped, following the listing of the former Hughes Corporation building.
-The improvements to the scheme now fully incorporate the building into the plans, enhancing the overall look of the scheme with minimal impact to the original highway proposals.
+Designs for the area between Halifax rail station and The Piece Hall, known as the ‘Eastern Gateway’ now retain the former Hughes Corporation building in the plans, enhancing the overall look of the scheme with minimal impact to the original highway proposals.